et-codes/songvote/README.md

   - Track who voted for and vetoed a song
   - Password encryption
 - Allow for undoing a vote or a veto?
 (TBD)
-- Have internal functions return ServerError with codes